Alive to God

 Faith and knowledge

-To have faith there first needs to be information.
-There is much to choose from.
-Some people concentrate on political ideas and are indifferent about religion.
-They pick their party and accept those ideas as best.
-That decision then dictates their stance towards all politics.
+Politics serve here, because there are similarities with religion, in that there are several ideas to choose from.
+In politics people pick their party.
+That decision then dictates their stance towards all political ideas.
 Their party is superior and brings about the best outcome for society.
 The stance is seldom called faith, but nevertheless it is.
+They believe their party is the best and most correct.
+That is the stance they have taken towards the information in question.

 Acts 17:30 And the times of this ignorance God winked at; but now commandeth all men every where to repent.

-What ever information is given the priority then guides how we evaluate conflicting information, suggestions, ways of action etc. Faith can be placed in many things but it always guides life choices, some things approved, others discarded.
+What ever information is given the priority guides how we evaluate conflicting information, suggestions, ways of action etc. Faith can be placed in many things but it always guides life choices, some things approved, others discarded.